Nishan Madushka: Domestic career

-In August 2018, he was named in Galle's squad the 2018 SLC T20 League.
-He made his Twenty20 debut for Galle on 25 August 2018.
+Youth career

 In December 2018, he was named in Sri Lanka team for the 2018 ACC Emerging Teams Asia Cup.
 He made his first-class debut for Colts Cricket Club in the 2018–19 Premier League Tournament on 11 January 2019.

 In November 2019, he was named in Sri Lanka's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 Later the same month, he was named in Sri Lanka's squad for the men's cricket tournament at the 2019 South Asian Games.
 The Sri Lanka team won the silver medal, after they lost to Bangladesh by seven wickets in the final.

-In October 2020, he was drafted by the Kandy Tuskers for the inaugural edition of the Lanka Premier League.
-In August 2021, he was named in the SLC Blues team for the 2021 SLC Invitational T20 League tournament.
 In April 2022, Sri Lanka Cricket (SLC) named him in the Sri Lanka Emerging Team's squad for their tour to England.
 In the first match of the tour, he scored 269 against Kent, which was the highest first-class score by a Sri Lankan cricketer in England, overtaking Aravinda de Silva who scored 255 for Kent in 1995.
 In June 2022, he was named in the Sri Lanka A squad for their matches against Australia A during Australia's tour of Sri Lanka.